shahp7575/shahp7575.github.io/content/homework1.md

 author: Parth Shah
 category: Blog

 This Fall I started my masters in data science at Rutgers University.
-In one of our Time Series and Regression class we were asked to analyze two datasets *teengamb* and *prostate* using R. This was my first time experimenting with R and it turned out to be a great learning experience.
+During one of my *Time Series and Regression* class, we were asked to analyze two datasets: *teengamb* and *prostate* using R. This was my first time experimenting with R and it turned out to be a great learning experience.

 ## Problem 1: Analyzing dataset teengamb